 The Group stores details of all of its leases on a land management database which is a central computerised record.
 The Group has the right to extend each of its current leases, should the owner choose to re-lease.
 The Group's land management database enables it to track when leases are due to expire.
 The team works closely with the Group's local landlords to secure the extension of the terms of its leases, generally beginning this process at an early stage.

 The local climate in western Ukraine allows for one harvest per year.
 The crops grown each season can however be either winter crops (seeded during the autumn, staying dormant under snow cover in winter and harvested typically in July or August of the following year) or spring crops (seeded during spring and harvested typically in September or October).
-The main winter crops grown by the Group are winter wheat and OSR.
-The main spring crops grown by the Group are potatoes, spring wheat, sugar beet and maize.
+The main winter crops grown by the Group are winter wheat, winter barley and OSR.
+The main spring crops grown by the Group are, spring wheat, soya, maize, potatoes and sugar beet.

 The Group looks to combine winter crops with spring crops in its seeding plans to take advantage of the different timing of the seeding and harvesting windows for the winter and spring crops.
 Using both crop types allows the Group to prolong the production season and use its resources more efficiently.